michaelmosmann/silk/userguide/binds.md

 ## <a id="array"></a>2\.
 Array-Bindings
 There is a build in support in Silk that when binding something to a class `X` the 1-dimensional array type `X[]` is implicitly defined as well.
 The array contains all known `X` instances.
-There can be more than one because for type `X` `multibind`s (see below) have been used or it's those are instances with different precision so they normally apply to different injections.
+There can be more than one because for type `X` `multibind`s (see below) have been used or those are instances with different precision so they normally apply to different injections.

 So as soon as we do a usual bind like this:
 {% highlight java %}